danilocgsilva/my_contents/README.md

 # Development environment

-The database name must be `my_contents`.

 The current setup environment is designed to run in a development setup.
-It uses the Apache2 as web server.
-Firts, build the environment with docker compose.
-Then, before starting the environment, don't you forget to:

-1. Allow www-data user and group access the `storage` folder.
-2. Ensure that the environment have a `.env`file available
-3. The .env file have the entry for `APP_KEY`.
-If not, just run the artisan command: `php artisan key:generate`.
+You will find the script `build_first_time.sh` to run to build the environment.

 **Server:** For developmet, the application can run both served by Apache, or also using the Laravel server.
 Is the last case, run the `composer dev` command and use the port 8009.

 In the root folder, you can find `start_server.sh` file.
 It works in Mac or Linux (not in Windows).
 Just make it executable and run to automacally start the development server. *Notice* the it assumes that the environment already has been built with Docker.

 **Frontend:** Builded with node and Vite.

+The command composer dev automatically builds the frontend for development.
+Check the `composer.json` file, in the `scripts` section.

 ## Tests